- Start Page - Reviews - Summary - The Future - Characters - Voice Actors - Screen Captures -

 It's somewhat similar to the second graphic novel in that Motoko is no longer part of Section-9 and is going about her investigation alone.
 The rest of the characters in Section-9 are still in the story investigating the same crime and are aware that Motoko is also on the case and won't necessarily do things by the book.
 The plot follows Batou for most of the story with Motoko only making brief appearances until it nears the end.

-One of the most noticeable differences from the previous Stand Alone Complex episodes is the music, it's a lot more upbeat and at times doesn't match what's going on in the story at all.
+One of the most noticeable differences from the previous Stand Alone Complex episodes is the music being a lot more upbeat.

 Ghost In The Shell: Arise.